OctopusDeploy/blog/blog/2022-q3/k8s-training/9-deployment-strategies/index.md

   - Kubernetes
 ---

-This post is the ninth in our Kubernetes training series, providing DevOps engineers with an introduction to Docker, Kubernetes, and Octopus.
+This post is the 9th in our Kubernetes training series, providing DevOps engineers with an introduction to Docker, Kubernetes, and Octopus.
 You’ll learn how to create an automated, multi-environment deployment process so you can deploy containerized applications with speed and reliability.

 Watch in realtime as pods are redeployed with different deployment strategies.

 <p style="text-align:center"><iframe src="https://fast.wistia.net/embed/iframe/zkgrplsaqy?videoFoam=true" title="9.
 Observing Deployment Strategies Video" allow="autoplay; fullscreen" allowtransparency="true" frameborder="0" scrolling="no" class="wistia_embed" name="wistia_embed" msallowfullscreen width="640px" height="360px"></iframe></p>

-Work through the series using the links below.
+You can work through the series using the links below.

 !include <k8s-training-toc>

-## Links
+## Resources

 * [Octopus trial](https://octopus.com/start)